OpenLMIS/openlmis-ui-components/docs/extension_guide.md

-# UI Extention Guide
+# UI Extension Guide
 This document outlines how to extend the OpenLMIS-UI.
-The extention mechanims are presented by the type of extention an implementer wants to achieve, and has brief code samples — more detailed code samples are availble in the OpenLMIS-UI coding conventions.
+The extension mechanims are presented by the type of extension an implementer wants to achieve, and has brief code samples — more detailed code samples are availble in the OpenLMIS-UI coding conventions.

-**NOTE:** Implementers are encouraged to not override files to create maintainable extentions.
+**NOTE:** Implementers are encouraged to not override files to create maintainable extensions.
 There are definitely situations where it makes sense to quickly override a file to create desired functionality.
 Overriding files makes recieving or sharing working code with other OpenLMIS-UI repositories difficult, which is why this technique is discouraged.

-*The extentions the OpenLMIS-UI supports are:*
+*The extensions the OpenLMIS-UI supports are:*
 * **Content** such as specific message strings, images, or specific parts of HTML markup
 * **Styles** such as CSS presentation and AngularJS directives
 * **Javascript Objects** such as AngularJS services, factories, and controllers that control application logic